 For Partner Interconnect, the following connection capacities for each VLAN attachment are supported:

-Dedicated Interconnect, Partner Interconnect, Direct Peering, and Carrier Peering can all help you optimize egress traffic from your VPC network and can help you reduce your egress costs.
+Dedicated Interconnect, Partner Interconnect, Direct Peering, and Carrier Peering can all help you optimize egress traffic from your VPC network and reduce your egress costs.
 Cloud VPN by itself does not reduce egress costs.

 If you don't require the low latency and high availability of Cloud Interconnect, consider using Cloud VPN to set up IPsec VPN tunnels between your networks.
 IPsec VPN tunnels encrypt data by using industry-standard IPsec protocols as traffic traverses the public internet.